A-Line Legal Advisory Services: Disability, Nondiscrimination, & Governance Law

 What to Expect in an A-Line Session

-- A clear explanation of applicable legal frameworks (e.g., ADA, WLAD, Section 504, IDEA)
+- A clear explanation of relevant legal frameworks (e.g., ADA, WLAD, Section 504, civil rights protections, governance law, contract law)

 - Practical options for action or next steps